jonnilundy/wedeploy.com/ui/src/pages/docs/intro/deploying.md

 ## Instant Deployment

-When you have a simple static site, deploying shouldn't be a slow process of configuration and setup.
+Deploying your app shouldn't be a slow process of configuration and setup.
 In fact, it shouldn't even be quick, it should be instant.

-That's why we built **WeDeploy Instant Deployment**.
+That's why we built **WeDeploy Instant Deployment**, our lightning-fast, zero-configuration CLI deployment flow.

 ##### 1. Download the CLI